Table of Contents_

 The Zbrqotl Vintage Suitcase Portable Record Player is extremely lightweight, weighing around six pounds, and compact, with a handle-based suitcase design that excels for on the go use.
 It can play three popular vinyl speeds (33 ⅓, 45 and 78) and can stream audio via Bluetooth, so you can listen to your music via your favorite pair of compatible speakers.

 Though the Bluetooth streaming here is on point, in addition to the inclusion of audio outs for typical speaker connections, the pair of built-in stereo speakers are not quite as loud as what comes with our top pick.
 Also, there is no built-in audio encoding capabilities, so you’ll need a third party product if you want to digitize vinyl.
-If you love like this record player, you might want to also take a look at one of these best record players or turntables.
+If you love this record player, you might want to look at our best record players and turntables.

 Award: BEST ON A BUDGET